Filter Results

 -

-First-in-Human, Open-Label, Safety, Tolerability, Dose-Finding, Pharmacodynamic and Cardiac Transgene Expression Study of TN-201, a Recombinant Adenoassociated Virus Serotype 9 (AAV9) Containing Myosin Binding Protein C Transgene, in Adults With MYBPC3 Mutation-Associated Hypertrophic Cardiomyopathy (HCM) (MyPEAK-1)
+First-in-Human, Open-Label, Safety, Tolerability, Dose-Finding, Pharmacodynamic And Cardiac Transgene Expression Study Of TN-201, A Recombinant Adeno-associated Virus Serotype 9 (AAV9) Containing Myosin Binding Protein C Transgene, In Adults With MYBPC3 Mutation-associated Hypertrophic Cardiomyopathy (HCM) (MyPEAK-1)

 Rochester, Minn.

-This is a first-in-human, non-randomized, open-label study designed to evaluate the safety, tolerability, and pharmacodynamics (PD) of TN-201 in adult patients with symptomatic MYBPC3 mutation-associated nonobstructive hypertrophic cardiomyopathy (nHCM).
+This is a first-in-human, non-randomized, open-label study designed to evaluate the safety, tolerability, and pharmacodynamics (PD) of TN-201 in adult patients with symptomatic hypertrophic cardiomyopathy (HCM) caused by mutations in the MYBPC3 gene.

 -